PickleAPickler/APickle/README.md

  Based on a terminal version of Tic-Tac-Toe (TTT) from Pierian Data's Python Bootcamp https://github.com/Pierian-Data/Complete-Python-3-Bootcamp

- This repo contains tests, intentional bugs and refactored forms of the game.
-What you will find:
+ This repo contains tests refactored forms of the game.
+Just copy and paste the code into a Python editor and hit play.

 ## Main TTT game (TTT_Full.py)
  The game in its unaltered state

 ## TTT Tests:
-- Fill the line -> a test version of entering X and O markers on a line
+- Fill the row (TTT_RowTest.py) -> a test version of entering X and O markers on a line
-- Display board 'game' -> The board being shown <em> is </em> the game (with option to replay)
+- Display board 'game' (TTT_Display_game.py) -> The board being shown <em> is </em> the game (with option to replay)
-- Wins Only ->  You can only win.
+- Wins Only (TTT_WinsOnly.py) ->  You can only win.

-## Bug versions
-- Replay Error -> The game intro starts, but there's no game.
-Asks for a replay instead

 ## In progress:

 * No winner or loser.
 Just a full board ends the game
 * 'No pleasantries' versions:
+  - no 'ready to play' option, the games loop just starts (TTT_QuickStart.py)
   - you are assigned either an X or O and you just go from there
-  - no 'ready to play' option, the games loop just starts
   - no order of play, you just go first or second.
 Also no 'you will go first' etc.

 ### My learning:

 - Learning to debug
 - Python tests
-- Making GUI in TKinter
+- Making GUIs
 - Learning Web Dev in Python through Flask